ligurio/swebok-v3/1_software_requirements.md

 reference for key techniques such as use case modeling and requirements prioritization.

-C. Potts, K. Takahashi, and A. Antón, “Inquiry- Based Requirements Analysis” [6].
+C. Potts, K. Takahashi, and A. Antón, “Inquiry-Based Requirements Analysis” [6].

 This paper is an easily digested account of work that has proven to be very influential in the development of requirements handling.
 It describes how and